Dfmaaa/Primality-Test-Wilson/README.md

 2.3.4.....(p-2) ≡ 1     (mod p)

 (or more simply (p-2)! ≡ 1 (mod p)).
 Finally, multiply this equality by p-1 to complete the proof.
+## Compiling
+Clone this repository and run make in it.
+The automatic variables have to be modified if one is not using the GNU coreutils or gcc.
 ## NOTE
 I know I could've made an integer test by doing ⌊cos^2 πx⌋ but I was too lazy.